polkadot-fellows/RFCs/text/0150-voting-while-delegating.md

 ## Testing, Security, and Privacy

+The changes herein would allow for a cost-symmetric grief in which a delegator votes on every referendum, adding more votes to the delegate's record, then accepts the lock and waits until the delegate themselves pays to remove the vote from their record-- costing the delegate `cost_of_removal_per_ref * number_of_refs_not_voted_on`.
+This cost will inevitably be small and accepted by aspirational delegates, considering they'll be voting on most refs anyway.
+However, for those who don't want to incur the possibility of this cost, we introduce a per voting class flag that toggles delegator voting on/off.

-This change would mean a more complicated STF for voting, which would increase difficulty of hardening.
+In addition, these changes would mean a more complicated STF, which would increase the difficulty of hardening.
 Though sufficient unit testing should handle this with ease.

 ## Performance, Ergonomics, and Compatibility